itsyaboii1337/Data_Science_Alliance/new_ideas.md

 * Did this change over the years? (data from 1990 to 2017)
 * Is there a link between higher prevalence of these diseases and certain risk factors? (e.g. diet, pollution, occupational hazards, ...)
 * How many people are contracting cancer/a cardiovascular disease each year, how many are living with it in a controlled fashion, and how many are dying from it each year?
 Is there a difference in how long people live with cancer between countries?
 Has this changed over the years?
+*I think an interesting question could be how infectious diceases spread, looking at deaths/incidences by year and geographical location.
+Lots of opportunities for visualisation.
+Research questions could include:
+  - Identifying vectors for spread of disease: Over geographical land borders, trade routes, airports...
+  - Can we observe regional or even global epidemics/spikes in mortality or infections?
+  - If so, is there periodicity in epidemics?
+Where do they start, how fast do they spread from there?
+  - Could possible disease epidemics be predicted?
+Could we identify risk factors?

 **Notes**
 * This data set is extremely broad and contains very much information.
 I have restricted the research questions to cancer and cardiovascular diseases here, because I think we will have to restrict ourselves, but we can also change it to some other diseases or disabilities.
 * See http://www.healthdata.org/sites/default/files/files/Data_viz/GBD_2017_Tools_Overview.pdf for more information about what is in this dataset.
 * I think this information can be very interesting to present to the public.
 There are also many possibilities to expand our search, where the other datasets are (in my opinion) more limited.
 * We can also try to link this information with other demographic information about countries (e.g. alcohol consumption, health budgets, ...), that is not necessarily included in this dataset.